 (2) A record of proceedings need be transcribed only where a court or a registrar so orders or directs.

+(3) A party to proceedings may request a copy of a transcript of the proceedings.

+(4) A fee is payable by a person who makes a request under subregulation (3) of an amount equal to the actual cost to the court of transcribing the record of proceedings.

+[Regulation 7 amended in Gazette 13 May 2011 p.
+1738.]

 8. Family Dispute Resolution

 Part 5 of the Family Law Regulations is adopted.